SHAREHOLDER REMINDER: Lundin Law PC Announces Securities Class Action Lawsuit against Asanko Gold Inc. and Reminds Investors with Losses to Contact the Firm

 No class has been certified in the above action yet.
 Until a class is certified, you are not considered represented by an attorney.
 You may also choose to do nothing and be an absent class member.

-Lundin Law PC was created by Brian Lundin, Esq., a securities litigator located in Los Angeles dedicated to upholding the rights of shareholders.
+Lundin Law PC was created by Brian Lundin, Esquire, a securities litigator located in Los Angeles dedicated to upholding the rights of shareholders.

-This press release may be considered Attorney Advertising in certain jurisdictions under the applicable law and rules of ethics.
+This press release may constitute Attorney Advertising in certain jurisdictions under the applicable law and ethics rules.

 Contact: